brandon1024/IEEE-Workshop/PART2-MEMORY-ALLOCATION/README.md

-# IEEE Workshop Part 2 - Memory Allocation
+# C Workshop Part 2 - Memory Allocation
 Now let's talk memory allocation.
 If you've written C before, you've surely dealt with it.
 Although I am going to cover the basics, I also want to touch on **good** patterns (rules to follow) around dynamic memory allocation.

 ## The Basics of Dynamic Memory Allocation